BYU-CS-260/DiskSpace/README.md

 Follow this [tutorial](t2micro.md) if you are on a t2.micro instance.

-Follow this [tutorial](t3small.md) if you are on a t3.small instance.
+Follow this [tutorial](t3small.md) if you are on a t3.small or t3.micro instance.